 Benefit Description You pay Educational classes and programs (cont.)
-High Option Text4Baby sm enrollment information Nothing Personal pregnancy calendar First-aid chart Vaccination information Information about postnatal care For more information, or to enroll, visit www.blueshieldca.com/hw Programs for members 65 and older Nothing Preventive care visits to discuss exercise or physical therapy and vitamin D supplementation to prevent falls is a covered service for patients who meet all of the following criteria (OTC medications are not a covered benefit):community-dwelling adults (excluding institutionalized, facility-based adults, such as those in Skilled Nursing Facilities) aged 65 years or older at increased risk for fall.
-Behavioral counseling to prevent skin cancer for children and young adults age 10 - 24 Nothing Behavioral counseling about minimizing exposure to ultraviolet radiation to reduce risk for skin cancer is a covered service for patients with fair skin who meet any of the following criteria: Children age 10 and older to young adults to age 24.
-These services are considered inclusive in the preventive care visit, and therefore not separately reimbursable Clinical trials High Option Benefits are provided for routine patient care for a member whose personal physician has obtained prior authorization from the Plan and who has been accepted into an approved clinical trial provided that: Covered as any other similar service or supply 1.
+High Option Behavioral counseling about minimizing exposure to ultraviolet radiation to reduce risk for skin cancer is a covered service for patients with fair skin who meet any of the following criteria: Children age 10 and older to young adults to age 24.
+These services are considered inclusive in the preventive care visit, and therefore not separately reimbursable Nothing Clinical trials High Option Benefits are provided for routine patient care for a member whose personal physician has obtained prior authorization from the Plan and who has been accepted into an approved clinical trial provided that: Please see Section 9 for additional information for costs related to clinical trials 1.
 The clinical trial has a therapeutic intent and the member's treating physician determines that participation in the clinical trial has a meaningful potential to benefit the member with a therapeutic intent; and 2.
 The member's treating physician recommends participation in the clinical trial; and 3.
 The hospital and/or physician conducting the clinical trial is a Plan provider, unless the protocol for the trial is not available through a Plan provider.
 Charges for routine patient care will be paid on the same basis and at the same benefit levels as any other similar covered service or supply.
-Routine patient care consists of those services that would otherwise be covered by the Plan if those services were not provided in connection with an approved clinical trial, but does not include: Drugs or devices that have not been approved by the federal Food and Drug Administration (FDA); Services other than health care services, such as travel, housing, companion expenses and other non-clinical expenses; 3.
+Routine patient care consists of those services that would otherwise be covered by the Plan if those services were not provided in connection with an approved clinical trial, but does not include: Drugs or devices that have not been approved by the federal Food and Drug Administration (FDA); 2.
+Services other than health care services, such as travel, housing, companion expenses and other non-clinical expenses; 3.
 Any item or service that is provided solely to satisfy data collection and analysis needs and that is not used in the clinical management of the patient; 4.
 Services that, except for the fact that they are being provided in a clinical trial, are specifically excluded under the Plan; 5.
 Services customarily provided by the research sponsor free of charge for any enrollee in the trial.

-Benefit Description You pay

-Clinical trials (cont.)
-High Option

-An approved clinical trial is limited to a trial that is: Covered as any other similar

-1. Approved by one of the following: service or supply

-a. one of the National Institutes of Health;

-b. the U.S. Food and Drug Administration, in the form of an investigational new

-drug

-application;

-c. the United States Department of Defense;

-d. the United States Veterans' Administration; or

-e.
-Involves a drug that is exempt under federal regulations from a new drug
+An approved clinical trial is limited to a trial that is: 1.
+Approved by one of the following: one of the National Institutes of Health; the US Food and Drug Administration, in the form of an investigational new drug application; the United States Department of Defense; the United States Veteran's Administration; or involves a drug that is exempt under federal regulations from a new drug application.

-application.